gvwilson/thirdbit/src/fiction/bear/index.md

 Like her, he wore black trimmed with sky blue.
 His head was shaved and his mustache neatly trimmed.
 "Your Highness.
 How good to see you again."
-Captain Jigme straightened and turned to Noxy.
+The man that Thokmay and Noxy had known as Scholar-Candidate Yangyal straightened and turned to Noxy.
 "And you as well, Respected Noxious.
 I trust you are well."

 "I—I take it you've met?"
-Consul Yisu asked weakly, her eyes darting back and forth between the prince and Jigme like a rabbit caught between two lions.
+Consul Yisu asked weakly, her eyes darting back and forth between the prince and Yangyal like a rabbit caught between two lions.

 "Yes," Prince Thokmay grated.
 "He betrayed my father and tried to kill me."

-Captain Jigme coughed.
+Yangyal coughed.
 "Not that I wish to begin my tenure as consul by disagreeing with my host, but I never actually tried to kill you."